Nice full original example of the first edition of John Mitchell's monumental map of North America, bound in 2-4 sheet sections, as issued.

-Mitchell's map was first published by Andrew Millar in 1755, one year before the start of the French & Indian War (Seven Years War).
-The map is decidedly pro-English in its interpretation of the various boundaries and geographical information depicted on the map, as would be expected for what amounted to thinly British propaganda.
+Mitchell's map was first published by Andrew Millar in 1755, the year before war broke out with the French.
+The map is decidedly pro-English in its interpretation of the various boundaries and geographical information depicted on the map, as would be expected for what amounted to thinly veiled pre-war propaganda.
 In addition to the geographical detail shown on the map, Mitchell included many annotations describing the extent of British and French settlements.
 He also submitted a report to the Board in 1752, listing the French encroachments and his ideas to encourage British settlement west of the Appalachian Mountains, as a means of combating French influence in the region.
 Mitchell is also the likely author of The Contest in America Between Great Britain and France by an Impartial Hand (1756), which addresses the same topic.

 The first edition of the map was quickly followed by a second edition in 1757, which adds two large blocks of text in the Atlantic Ocean, providing Mitchell's data sources and an account of how he compiled the numerous provincial maps to create this map.
 After Mitchell's death in 1768, the plates were purchased by Jefferys & Faden, who revised the map and issued a third edition in 1773-74.
 Faden published a fourth edition in 1775, with the title changed to A Map of the British Colonies in North America ....